robertkolski/robertkolski/README.md

 - 👋 Hi, I’m @robertkolski
 - 👀 I’m interested in Clean Coding Practices
-- 🌱 I’m currently learning Unity for Video Games and also newer Scripting for WebSites.
+- 🌱 I'm learning NES and SNES hardware.
+Might also work on newer technology.
 - 💞️ I’m looking to collaborate on business ideas.
-I'm a Member of @Akeraiotitasoft LLC
 - 📫 How to reach me robert.kolski@outlook.com

 <!---